-Guidance points provide guidance on how development can be designed to achieve the design outcomes.
+Guidance points set out how development can be designed to achieve the design outcomes.

 There are directive guidance points including terms such as "design", "provide", "locate", "Configure", "Create", "minimize" which are fundamental to achieving the design outcomes where it is expected that the matter is integrated into the design.